Escalado: In popular culture

 The game features as part of the Hawksbee and Jacobs show on Talksport radio (UK).
 Listeners are invited to send in names of horses based on the main stories of the week and horse-racing tipster Charlie McCann provides the latest "odds" with Andrew McKenna providing a live commentary from the "course".

 Roy Cropper was seen playing the game in Coronation Street on 13 September 2015 episode having found it in his friend Cathy's house.
-He proclaimed it to be his "favourite board game of all time".
+He proclaimed it his "favourite board game of all time".

-A very early vintage edition of the game was restored in season 4, episode 26 of the BBC television series The Repair Shop, a programme in which experts restore family heirlooms and art objects for their owners.
+In May 2019 a very early vintage edition of the game was restored in season 4, episode 26 of the BBC television series The Repair Shop, a programme in which experts restore family heirlooms and art objects for their owners.
+A repair was also shown in episode 2 of series 10, in May 2022.

 The game was used and spoofed by Victor Lewis-Smith and his comedy partner Paul Sparkes in TV Offal and Bygones.